Jelena Janković: 2004–2006: Rising success

 At Wimbledon, Janković defeated sixth-seeded and defending champion Venus Williams in the third round in three sets.
 Competing in the fourth round of a Grand Slam event for the first time, she lost to ninth-seeded Anastasia Myskina.
-In August, Janković reached her fifth career final and first of the year at the JPMorgan Chase Open in Los Angeles, defeating Serena Williams (ranked world no. 108 at the time after a lengthy injury lay-off) in the semifinals, before losing to third-seeded Elena Dementieva in the final.
+In August, Janković reached her fifth career final and first of the year at the LA Championships in Los Angeles, defeating Serena Williams (ranked world No. 108 at the time after a lengthy injury lay-off) in the semifinals, before losing to third-seeded Elena Dementieva in the final.
 The US Open saw Janković defeat world No. 10, Vaidišová in the third round, world No. 7 and former champion Svetlana Kuznetsova in the fourth round, and world No. 5, Dementieva in her first Grand Slam quarterfinal.
 In the semifinals, Janković lost to world No. 2, Justine Henin in three sets, after Janković had led 6–4, 4–2.
-Janković argued with the chair umpire, when the umpire refused to offer an opinion as to whether a service call had been correct, suggesting that Janković use one of her electronic challenges.
 Janković then lost ten consecutive games.

 Janković continued her strong form in the aftermath of the US Open.
 Of the six tournaments she played during the remainder of the year, she reached the quarterfinals at five.
 This included a run to the semifinals at the China Open in Beijing, defeating world No. 7, Nadia Petrova in the quarterfinals, before losing to world No. 1, Mauresmo, in a third set tiebreak.
 Janković finished the year at a career-high ranking of world No. 12.